rmmartino/PresidentialTweets/Titanic Passengers/README.md

 *NOTE:* There are no aspects of this design/code that you can google how to solve.
 The only appropriate googling will be if you want to understand more about the Titanic or its passengers.

-**DESIGN SUBMISSION: 11/02/16**
-Submit to GitHub: the description of your self-designed question and your algorithm for your program in designInitial.txt.
-The general format for your algorithm should match the format of PA3, and recent labs.

-***Remember to double check on github.com that your files pushed.
-If they didn’t, you need to push them.
- I can only see what is on github.com, not what is only on your computer.

 ## PROGRAMMING REQUIREMENTS
 After your design is complete and correct, it’s time to start programming and then testing: